 What is a Mound Septic System?

-First developed in the 1940s by the North Dakota College of Agriculture, a mound septic system is an alternative to traditional septic systems.
+A mound septic system, first developed in the 1940s by the North Dakota College of Agriculture, is an alternative to traditional septic systems.

 A mound septic system consists of a dosing chamber, a septic tank, and a mound.